jtkrumlauf/Javadex/README.md

 3. Run the .jar file

-*Note*: Be sure to keep the .jar file and the .csv file in the same working directory
+*Note*: Be sure to keep the .jar file and the .csv file in the same working directory *Javadex v1.0 only contains Pokemon up to versions X and Y*